OLED Screen Burn-In – What You Need To Know

 How To Prevent Image Retention And Burn-In?

-If burn-in has already affected your OLED display, then there isn’t much you can do about it; burn-in isn’t covered by a warranty (on most displays), so you can only hope that it eventually goes away.
+If burn-in has already affected your OLED display, then there isn’t much you can do about it unless it’s covered by a warranty.

 There are plenty of things you can do to prevent burn-in or image retention from happening in the first place, though.

 Modern OLED displays come with many helpful features.
-Besides screensavers, you will find ‘Pixel/Screen Shift’ feature, which moves the image around the screen to lessen the risk of screen burn-in/retention.
+Besides screensavers, you will find ‘Screen Move’ or ‘Pixel Shift’ features, which periodically moves the image around the screen by a few pixels to lessen the risk of screen burn-in/retention.

-Additionally, a feature called ‘Pixel/Panel Refresher’ eliminates image retention when used, though the process can take up to an hour.
+Additionally, a feature called ‘Pixel Cleaning/Panel Refresher’ eliminates image retention when used, though the process can take up to several minutes.
 Some models have the option to run this feature after a certain time automatically.

 Finally, you should avoid using maximum settings for backlight, brightness, and contrast.
 Since OLEDs dim over time, lowering these settings can also extend the display’s lifespan.